Rules of Faro

 The Casekeeper

 The casekeeper tracks how many cards of each rank have been seen (including the soda).
-Each rank starts with 4 copies.
-As cards are dealt the count decreases, letting players identify favourable odds and last-turn opportunities.
+Each rank has 4 copies.
+As cards are dealt the count of remaining decreases, letting players identify favourable odds and last-turn opportunities.

-Provably fair · HMAC-SHA256 shuffle · All games verifiable on-chain
+Provably fair · HMAC-SHA256 shuffle · All shuffles independently verifiable · GitHub